Claremont serial killings: Possible related cases

-It has been suggested by journalist Liam Bartlett that Spiers was not the first victim.
-He wrote that police have told the father of a fourth missing woman, 22-year-old Julie Cutler, that his daughter was probably a victim of the Claremont killer.
+In April 2008 journalist Liam Bartlett reported that police told the father of a fourth missing woman, 22-year-old Julie Cutler, that his daughter was probably a victim of the Claremont killer.
 Cutler, a university student from Fremantle, vanished after leaving a staff function at the Parmelia Hilton Hotel in Perth at 9:00 pm on 20 June 1988.
 Her car was found in the surf near the groyne at Cottesloe Beach two days later, and her fate remains unknown.

-Other possible cases include that of Lisa Brown (19), a sex worker who disappeared on 10 November 1998, and Sara McMahon (20), who disappeared on 8 November 2000.
+Other possible cases include that of Lisa Brown (aged 19), a sex worker who disappeared on 10 November 1998, and Sara McMahon (aged 20), who disappeared on 8 November 2000.